iwillspeak/IronRure/examples/grep/README.md

 ## Creating the Project

 The first step in creating a new project is to set up a blank folder to work in.
 Begin by creating a new folder, either from the command line or through your operating system's file browser.
-Once you have a new clean directory open a command line, change to the folder, and create a new dotnet project:
+Once you have a new clean directory open a command line, change to the folder, and create a new .NET Core console project:

     $ dotnet new console